How to screenshot on Surface Pro

 1. Press and hold the Windows capacitive button.

-The screen will dim for a split second to let you know that a screenshot has been captured.
+The screen will dim for a split second to let you know that a full-screen screenshot has been captured.

 screenshots-folder